joecritch/dev-terms/README.md

 ## for free

 When you get something "for free", this often means that something works automatically, without you having to write some code.

+## greenfield

+A greenfield project is a project from scratch, where you get much more free reign on the technical choices.
+Not impeded by existing code.
+Opposite of [brownfield](#brownfield).

 ## implementation detail